Chinese Herbology |

 theory, each herb has five properties (cold, cool, neutral, warm, and hot), and five

-flavors (sweet, Sauer, pungent, bitter and salty), which are related to its therapeutic
+flavors (sweet, Sour, pungent, bitter and salty), which are related to its therapeutic

 actions.
-Decocted (boiled down) raw herbs do not always fit the patient's palate.
+Decocted (boiled down) raw herbs do not always suit the patient's palate.

 However, the taste of the herbal tea is part of the therapeutic action of the herbs.

-It seems that after time, the body begins to crave a certain formula, specially the ones
+It seems that after time, the body begins to crave a certain formula, especially the ones

 that help the body and you will find the taste to be more attractive.